algesten/str0m/README.md

 1. Events (such as receiving media or data channel data).
 2. Network output.
 Data to be sent, typically from a UDP socket.
 3. Timeouts.
-When the instance expects a time input.
+Indicates when the instance next expects a time input.

 Input to the `Rtc` instance is: